agiratech/best-practices/Blockchain/Solidity.md

 mapping(string=>(mapping(string=>uint))) nameToMailIDToPasscode; // a nested mapping.
 Person name is key to a mapping which has emailID as a key to the passcode.
 ```

+NOTE:
-NOTE: It is best to use mappings instead of Array as mapping is more gas effective.
+- It is best to use mappings instead of array as mapping is more gas effective method to store data.
+- Nested mapping can be used in most cases to control the blockchain structure.

 eg: